Bezonvaux: History

 During the war, the town was destroyed and the land was made uninhabitable to such an extent that a decision was made not to rebuild it.
-The site of the commune is maintained as a testimony to war and is officially designated as a "village that died for France".
+The site of the commune is maintained as a testimony to war and is officially designated as a "village that died for France" (in French: village mort pour la France).
 It is managed by a municipal council of three members appointed by the prefect of the Meuse department.